 Read More: Essential Travel Photography Gear

 If you want to start your editing game out strong, download our free preset!
 This is the Lightroom preset that we use most often for our Instagram photos, and we would love your feedback!

-If you like our free preset and want to try a few more photo filters, we love these presets for Lightroom desktop and for the free mobile app.
+If you like our free preset and want to try a few more photo filters, check out our online shop!

 Your wallet and the environment will love you for purchasing second-hand technology!
 Electronic waste doesn’t harm the environment nearly as much as animal farming or transportation does.
 That being said, it still contributes to the ever-growing landfills and we need to do our part.